-0291.
-Shivakumar, B.N.; Mangalore Veterinary Service Centre, Manglore (India).Upadhya, Manohara; Mangalore Veterinary Service Centre, Manglore (India).
+329. Shivakumar, B.N.; Mangalore Veterinary Service Centre, Manglore (India).
+Upadhya, Manohara; Mangalore Veterinary Service Centre, Manglore (India)..
 Ameloblastoma of the mandible in a male dog - A Case Report.
 Veterinary World (India).
 (Jul 2011) v.4(7) p.
 328-329 KEYWORDS: DOGS.
 NEOPLASMS.

 Ameloblastomas are odontogenic tumors known for their aggressive nature.
 Because of the odontogenic origin, they are seen affecting the mandible and maxilla.
 Like humans, animals like dogs, horses may also develop these lesions.
 In this report, ameloblastoma of the mandible in a male dog is described, The lesion clinically appeared like an exophytic growth on the gingiva near mandibular left canine tooth, radiograph showed a large multilocular radioleucency with destruction of the lower mandible.
 The lesion recurred after 2 years following the conservative removal.
 This case report is interesting because similar to humans, the dogs too suffer from the odontogenic lesions.
-The radiographic, histologic features and the behaviour pattern were similar to humans' where as the treatment rendered was only conservative keeping the limited life span of the dog.
+The radiographic, histologic features and the behavior pattern were similar to humans' where as the treatment rendered was only conservative keeping the limited life span of the dog.

-0292.
-Pattanaik, P.K.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
-College of Veterinary Science and Animal HusbandrySahoo, G.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
-College of Veterinary Science and Animal HusbandryBarik, N.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
-College of Veterinary Science and Animal HusbandryPalai, T.K.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
-College of Veterinary Science and Animal HusbandryPalai, T.K.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
-College of Veterinary Science and Animal HusbandryBisoi, P.C.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
+330. Pattanaik, P.K.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
 College of Veterinary Science and Animal Husbandry.
+Sahoo, G.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
+College of Veterinary Science and Animal Husbandry.
+Barik, N.; Orissa University of Agriculture and

+Technology, Bhubaneswar (India).
+College of Veterinary Science and Animal Husbandry.
+Palai, T.K.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
+College of Veterinary Science and Animal Husbandry.
+Bisoi, P.C.; Orissa University of Agriculture and Technology, Bhubaneswar (India).
+College of Veterinary Science and Animal Husbandry.
 Nitric Oxide and hydrogen peroxide production by goat mucosal epithelial tissue.
 Indian Journal of Small Ruminants (India).
 (Oct 2011) v.
 17(2) p.
 195-198 KEYWORDS: GOATS.
 MUCOSAL DISEASES.
 EPITHELIUM.
 MUCOUS MEMBRANE.
 HYDROGEN PEROXIDE.

 The production of nitric oxide by goat mucosal epithelial cells was studied to understand the nitric oxide (NO) pathway of killing microorganisms.
 Hydrogen peroxide (H2O2) production by the mucosal epithelial cells without any activation was studied to understand the oxygen dependent mucosal immune system of goats.
 The production of NO in nM/0.1gm of different mucosal tissues per hr during resting stage was 9.01±0.75 from intestine, 22.65±0.75 from trachea and 61.5±2.73 from uterus and were found to be significantly different from each other.
 The incubation of these cells with sodium nitroprusside, a proven nitrogen donor, activated these cells in different tissues differently.
 The goat intestinal epithelium was significantly activated by the sodium nitroprusside in a dose dependent manner.
 In all other tissue epithelium sodium nitroprusside activated the nitric oxide production non-significantly.
 In present study the results clearly indicated that significantly high amount of H2O2 was produced by uterine mucosal epithelial cells (26.81±0.72 nM/0.1g tissue/hr) whereas, it was lowest in tracheal mucosal epithelium (8.50±0.43 nM/0.1g tissue/hr).
-All the tissues studied produced H2O2 in resting state, indicated the active participation of these mucosal epithelial layers in oxidative immuno-defence system.
+All the tissues studied produced H2O2 in resting state, indicated the active participation of these mucosal epithelial layers in oxidative immunodefence system.

-L72 Pests of Animals
+L72 Pests of animals